 Vector is open to submissions on a rolling basis.
 Articles are typically 2,000 to 4,000 words, although we also invite queries about all lengths of articles.
 Contact email@example.com.

 Vector especially welcomes contributions that can appeal both to scholars of science fiction and to non-academic fans.
 Contributors are advised to familiarise themselves with the style and tone of the journal prior to submitting.
-We seek lively, accessible, engaging articles, underpinned by rigorous and careful research.
+We seek lively, engaging, accessible articles, underpinned by rigorous and careful research.
 Contributors will receive a copy of the journal.
 Vector also regularly publishes interviews, and welcomes queries in this respect.

 We also do themed issues; forthcoming themes are likely to include: ‘SF and Economics,’ ‘African and Afrodiasporic SF,’ and ‘Speculative Art.’
-Our Spring issues are devoted to a “Best Of” roundup of the previous year.
+Our Spring issues usually include a “Best Of” roundup of the previous year.
 (For an example, you can read Paul-March Russell’s review of High-Rise, from our 2016 round-up).

 All submissions will also be considered for the website.